ultralytics/yolov5/CONTRIBUTING.md

 ## Submitting a Bug Report 🐛

+If you spot a problem with YOLOv5 please submit a Bug Report!

-For us to investigate an issue we would need to be able to reproduce it ourselves first.
-We've created a few short guidelines below to help users provide what we need in order to get started investigating a possible problem.
+For us to start investigating a possibel problem we need to be able to reproduce it ourselves first.
+We've created a few short guidelines below to help users provide what we need in order to get started.

 When asking a question, people will be better able to provide help if you provide **code** that they can easily understand and use to **reproduce** the problem.
 This is referred to by community members as creating a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).
 Your code that reproduces the problem should be: